feniljain/knowledge-base/miscellaneous/anime/README.md

 - Sakamoto Days
 - Tokyo Ghoul
+- Real
+- Blue Giant
+- Blue Period
+- Solanin
+- The Fable
+- Sidooh
+- Tenkachi nihoon
+- Hideout
+- Kowloon Generic Romance
+- The Climber
+- Homunculus
+- helck
+- i am a hero
+- claymore
+- akumetsu
+- holyland
+- pandemonium
+- sun-ken rock
+- the legend of the strongest: kurosawa
+- gachiakuta
+- Blade of the immortal
+- We Did It - Bokutachi ga Yarimashita
+- Spirit Circle

 ## MAL accounts to lookout anime from(this is just a list of decent accounts I come across):